 Enrollment is limited to 30 students, so register early!

 If a registration is canceled for any reason, the individual or organization making the original CAMP FEE payment will receive:

 - A full refund, with a $25 administrative fee deduction, if the cancellation request is received at least 4 weeks prior to the start date of the program;

 - A refund of 50%, if the cancellation request is received less than 4 weeks prior but at least 2 weeks prior to the program start date;

 - No refund for a "No Show" or for a cancellation request received less than 2 weeks prior to the start date of the program.

 Note: A registration may be transferred to another person at any time for a $25 transfer fee.

 The College of Architecture, Design and Construction is awarding a limited number of needs-based scholarships for students to attend one of their 2018 summer camps.
-To apply for one of these partial scholarships, complete and submit the form below.
-This application will close on March 1st and recipients will be notified on March 15th.
+To apply for one of these full scholarships, complete and submit the form below.

 Applying for a scholarship?
 Complete your camp registration on the previous tab and select the $100 Deposit Option to secure your spot in camp.
 If selected, the partial scholarship amount will be directly applied to your registration fee for camp.